Natnahom/kaim-week-10/README.md

         o	The quality of predictions depends on the quality and granularity of the data. o	Models may require frequent updating as new data becomes available.

+# Task 2: Time Series Model Development and Evaluation
+## Overview
+In this task, we aim to develop and evaluate multiple models for predicting oil prices, specifically focusing on Brent crude oil prices.
+The objective is to explore different modeling techniques, which include traditional time series models, econometric models, and machine learning algorithms.
+We will also compare the performance of these models using various evaluation metrics.

+## Objectives
+- Model Development: Implement different types of models to predict Brent crude oil prices.
+- Time Series Models: Such as ARIMA and SARIMA, which capture temporal dependencies in the data.
+- Econometric Models: Including linear regression, which can incorporate external variables and trends.
+- Machine Learning Models: Such as Random Forest and Gradient Boosting, which can capture complex relationships in the data.
+- Model Evaluation: Assess the performance of each model based on multiple metrics.
+Root Mean Squared Error (RMSE): Measures the average magnitude of the errors between predicted and actual values.
+- Mean Absolute Error (MAE): Provides the average error in absolute terms, giving an idea of how far off predictions are on average.
+- R-squared: Indicates the proportion of variance in the dependent variable that can be explained by the independent variables.
+- Comparison of Models: Create a framework to compare the performance of all models on the same dataset using the defined metrics.

+## Data Preparation
+- Data Collection
+The dataset will typically include historical Brent crude oil prices along with relevant features such as dates.
+It is crucial to ensure that the data is clean and preprocessed before building any models.
+This includes:

+- Handling missing values.
+Transforming date columns to appropriate formats.
+Creating lagged variables for time series analysis.
+Feature Engineering
+Feature engineering is a critical step in the modeling process:

+- Lagged Variables: Creating lagged versions of the target variable (e.g., previous day's price) to help models understand trends.
+- Date Features: Converting date columns into numerical formats (e.g., timestamps) to make them usable for regression models.
+Model Implementation
+Time Series Models

+**ARIMA:**

+ARIMA (AutoRegressive Integrated Moving Average) is a widely used time series forecasting method that combines autoregression, differencing, and moving averages.
+It is suitable for univariate time series data that shows patterns over time.
+SARIMA:

+Seasonal ARIMA extends ARIMA by adding seasonal components, making it suitable for data with seasonal patterns.
+Econometric Models

+**Linear Regression:**

+A simple yet powerful approach that models the relationship between a dependent variable and one or more independent variables.
+It can include lagged variables and other features to improve predictive accuracy.
+Machine Learning Models

+**Random Forest:**

+An ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes for classification or mean prediction for regression.
+It is robust to overfitting and can handle non-linear relationships.
+Gradient Boosting:

+Another ensemble technique that builds models sequentially, where each model attempts to correct the errors of the previous ones.
+It often yields high accuracy but may require careful tuning of parameters.
+Model Evaluation and Comparison
+After fitting the models, we will evaluate their performance using the defined metrics.
+The evaluation process will involve:

+Making predictions on a holdout dataset.
+Calculating RMSE, MAE, and R-squared for each model.
+Creating a comparison table to summarize the metrics for all models.

+## Usage
+To clone and run the code for this task, follow these steps:

+1. Clone the Repository

+2. Navigate to the Project Directory

+- cd task-2
+Set Up a Virtual Environment (Optional)
+It is recommended to use a virtual environment to manage dependencies.
+You can create a virtual environment using the following commands:

+python -m venv venv
+venv\Scripts\activate

+## Install Dependencies
+Make sure you have all the necessary libraries installed.
+You can install them using pip.
+Use the following command:
+It will install everything needed for this task.
+- pip install -r requirements.txt

+## Run the Code
+- You can follow the analysis.ipynb file.

 Author: Natnahom Asfaw
 Date: 20/02/2025